Written by Tenley Haraldson.

 Everything your hands come into contact with is transferred to the handles of your faucet, cupboards, doorknobs, and light switches (and vice versa).
-These should be disinfected every few days to remove viruses, yeast, coliform, and mold.
+Disinfect these every few days to remove viruses, yeast, coliform, and mold.
 During the COVID-19 pandemic, we recommend that you do this every day.

-Use Puracy Multi-Surface Spray to remove regular dirt and grime.
-When it’s time to disinfect faucet handles and other hardware, spray them with Puracy Disinfecting Surface Cleaner, let the liquid sit for at least 10 minutes, and wipe away with a clean, dry microfiber towel.
+After using Puracy Multi-Surface Spray to remove regular dirt and grime, spray faucet handles and other hardware with our Disinfecting Surface Cleaner.
+Let the liquid sit for at least 10 minutes and wipe away with a clean, dry microfiber towel.

 2. Toothbrush Holders

-According to the NSF, the third-dirtiest spot in the home is your toothbrush holder.
-More than 25% of them contained coliform and 14% contained Staphylococcus aureus (staph).
+According to the NSF study we previously mentioned, your toothbrush holder is the #3 germiest place in your home.
+More than 25% of them contain coliform and 14% contain Staphylococcus aureus (staph).

 To disinfect your toothbrush holder, immerse it in equal parts water and white vinegar for 1-2 minutes.
-Using an old toothbrush, scrub off dirt and debris.
+Using an old toothbrush or pipe cleaner, scrub dirt and debris.
 Rinse under hot water and allow it to dry.
-If your toothbrush holder is dishwasher-safe, you can also run it through a cycle (along with your toothbrushes) every week.
+If your toothbrush holder is dishwasher-safe, run it through a cycle (along with your toothbrushes) every week.

 3. Bath Toys

-Ever squeezed out a child’s bath toy to discover that it’s full of gunk?
+Ever squeezed out a bath toy to discover that it’s full of gunk?
 That’s mold and bacteria.
-As plastic bath toys sit in water, they release carbon that promotes the growth of microbes and biofilm.
-That’s not even including microorganisms from the human body.
+As plastic bath toys sit in water, they release carbon which promotes the growth of microbes and biofilm.
+That’s not even including microorganisms from the human body – yuck!

-Because young children tend to put things in their mouths, they’re possibly ingesting some of those elements when they’re supposed to be squeaky-clean!
+Fun Fact: Young children tend to put things in their mouths.
+That means they’re likely ingesting some of those organisms.

 The Germiest Places in Your Bedroom

-Your bedrooms should be a restful retreat, but your bed is a breeding ground for all kinds of creepy contaminants:
+Your bedroom should be a restful retreat – but your bed is a breeding ground for all kinds of creepy contaminants: